How does Dream Project work?

 - Gather necessary information and materials for each application

-- Complete other written sections (short responses, activity lists, etc.)
+- Help students complete other written sections (short responses, extracurricular activity lists, etc.)

-- Accept admission to the college of choice
+- Provide support as students decide and accept offer of admission to the college of choice

-- Figure out how to pay for other expenses
+- Work with students on figuring out how to pay for other expenses

-- Learn about and choose a housing option
+- Help students learn about and choose a housing option that works with them